 All-Optical Nano-Positioner (No. 0126)

-A key factor driving the growth of the market is the wide application of nanotechnology such as IoNT (integrated network of nano sensors), nanoscale devices, and machines; and the nano positioning systems used in optics, automotive, and industrial devices.
-However, some problems with known mechanical nano positioners include premature wear, low sensitivity and low tunability.
-Here we present a promising nano-positioning device developed by a group of researchers led by Prof. Sile Nic Chormaic.
-The device is based on the movement of an optical fiber by laser light.
+Nanotechnology has a wide range of applications, such as the Internet of Nano Things (IoNT), nanoscale devices and machines, and the nano positioning systems used in optics, automotive, and industrial devices.
+However, problems with known mechanical nano positioners include premature wear, low sensitivity and low tunability.
+A group of researchers led by Prof. Sile Nic Chormaic has developed a promising nano-positioner based on the thermal expansion of an optical fiber induced by laser light.

 - Nanopositioning of fiber tip based devices

 - Precise tuning capability

 - Higher sensitivity